bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-10-05-newsletter.md

   [PTLCs][topic ptlc], but a partial implementation just requires a third party to delay forwarding the funds until the offline node comes back online.
-  Trampoline nodes can provide that delay and so this PR makes use of them to allow experimentation with async payments.
+  Trampoline nodes can provide that delay and so this PR makes use of them to allow experimentation with async payments. {% assign timestamp="51:28" %}

 - [BOLTs #962][] removes support for the original fixed-length onion data format from the specification.
-The upgraded variable-length format was added to the specification over three years ago and test results mentioned in the commit message indicate almost no one is using the older format any more.
+The upgraded variable-length format was added to the specification over three years ago and test results mentioned in the commit message indicate almost no one is using the older format any more. {% assign timestamp="54:38" %}

 - [BIPs #1370][] revises [BIP330][] ([Erlay][topic erlay] for reconciliation-based
   transaction announcements) to reflect the current proposed